mbudnek/google-home-hubitat-community/README.md

 10. Click "Add User App" and select "Google Home Community"
 11. Make a note of the app's ID.
 This can be found in your web browser's URL bar.
     - The URL should be "http://{your hub IP}/installedapp/configure/{app ID}/mainPreferences"
+12. Configure at least one device type.
+See [Configuring Devices](#configuring-devices) below for more information.
-12. Click "Done".
-Don't configure any app settings yet.
+13. Click "Done".

 ## Creating the Google smart home Action